 No need for a whole-scale overhaul.
 Think about how you might move toward a Volumetrics style of eating, one small step at a time.
 For instance, could you:

-• halve your breakfast bagel and add in some spinach and tomatoes?
+• Halve your breakfast bagel and add in some spinach and tomatoes?

-• swap a fattier protein, like bacon, for a leaner one, like chicken?
+• Swap a fattier protein, like bacon, for a leaner one, like chicken?

 These small swaps don’t take much (if any) extra prep but will boost your nutrition and keep you tracking toward your goals.